linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 06 Bond markets.md

 The market grew modestly through the 1970s and then at a rapid rate in the 1980s.
 By then the Eurodollar bonds had been joined by bonds denominated in a wide variety of currencies.
 The market was stimulated not only by the tax and anonymity benefits, which brought a lower cost of finance than for the domestic bonds, but also by the increasing demand from transnational companies and governments needing large sums in alternative currencies and with the potential for innovative characteristics.
 It was further boosted by the recycling of dollars from the oil-exporting countries.

-In 1979 less than  $20 billion worth of bonds were issued in a variety of currencies.
-The rate of new issuance has grown 100-fold to around$ 2,000 billion a year, with a total amount outstanding (bonds issued but not yet repaid) in 2009 of over 26,000 billion – see Exhibit 6.18.
+In 1979 less than  \$20 billion worth of bonds were issued in a variety of currencies.
+The rate of new issuance has grown 100-fold to around\$ 2,000 billion a year, with a total amount outstanding (bonds issued but not yet repaid) in 2009 of over 26,000 billion – see Exhibit 6.18.
 Corporations account for a relatively small proportion of the international bond market.
 The biggest issuers are the banks.
 Issues by governments ('sovereign issues') and state agencies in the public sector account for less than one-tenth of issues.
 Other issuers are international agencies such as the World Bank, the International Bank for Reconstruction and Development and the European Investment Bank.
 The two dominant currencies of issue are the US dollar and the euro, with the euro generally more popular than the dollar.
 Even though the majority of Eurobond trading takes place through London, sterling is not one of the main currencies, and what is more, it tends to be large US and other foreign banks located in London which dominate the market.

 Exhibit 6.18 International bond and notes outstanding and recent issues